Everywhere at the End of Time: Scientific response

 Within neurological research groups, Everywhere at the End of Time has been seen as a generally positive influence.
 One Iowa State University researcher found the series to present the "chilling reality" of Alzheimer's disease, highlighting the gradual progression of calmness into confusion.
-Brian Browne, the president of Dementia Care Education, said Kirby's portrayal of Alzheimer's disease is "a much welcome thing" to caretakers of dementia patients.
-He praised the series' newfound attention, as "it produces the empathy that's needed."
+Brian Browne, the president of Dementia Care Education, said that Kirby's portrayal of Alzheimer's disease is "a much welcome thing" to caretakers of dementia patients.
+He praised the series' newfound attention, as "it produces the empathy that's needed".